randomizedcoder/grpcFaultInjection/README.md

 ```

 ### ExampleB
+This is an example which will always return code 14 = Unavailable

 | Variable           | Value | Description                                                                 |
 |--------------------|-------|-----------------------------------------------------------------------------|
 | clientfaultpercent | 100   | The client always inserts the headers                                       |